nim65s/gofish/README.md

 On reboot, 2 generations are available. they are both in /boot

-BUT gen 2 (default) can't boot, as /dev/vda2 does not mount…
+BUT gen 2 (default) can't boot, as /dev/vda2 does not mount… So select gen 1, then ssh root, and `/nix/var/nix/profiles/system-2-link/activate`